shinwachi/coursera-genomic-tools/README.md

 This creates the environment that's needed to complete the course assignments.
 The image was built for people who can't install VirtualBox VM (the course provides virtual appliance image file).

+Hopefully you'll find this useful.
+Please don't forget to star!

 # Setup
 If you are under firewall and require proxy server, edit docker-compose.yml file first.